jackklassen/PokeTeam/README.md

-# React Project to display a random Team of Pokemon
+# PokeTeam

-Primarilly a way to practice both React and interfacing with a RESTful API
+## About

-fully replaces a previous project that did the same thing without react and used a third-party wrapper to manage the API call.
+Primarily a way to practice both React and interfacing with a RESTful API Fully replaces a previous project that did the same thing without React and used a third-party wrapper to manage the API call.